 - Excessive Panting

-Larger dogs should handle one tablet without too much complication; though ensure that they drink plenty of water.
-If more than one has been consumed, phone your vet and monitor them closely.
+Larger dogs can typically handle one tablet without too much complication; though ensure that they drink plenty of water.